richardhapb/lspdock/README.md

 - [x] Handle navigating LSP response like `textDocument/definition` in the local environment
 - [x] Redirect URIs between Docker container and Host environment
 - [x] Implement PID monitoring for the IDE
-- [x] Use two LSPs in the same project
+- [x] Use multiple LSPs in the same project
+- [ ] Use multiple in different containers

 ---